 WASHINGTON, D.C., Dec.
 2, 2013—It’s that time of the year again, and as it does every holiday-party season, the Small Business Legal Center of the National Federation of Independent Business, America’s Voice of Small Business, is advising its members to keep celebrations safe by watching out for two problem areas: Intoxication and harassment.

+Nevada law requires that anyone who serves alcohol in Clark or Washoe County have a valid Nevada alcohol education card.
+Visit here for more information.
 An increasing number of states require employers to exercise reasonable care to prevent injuries by intoxicated employees leaving holiday parties.
 To avoid many of these liability issues, an employer should lessen the role that alcohol will play during the festivities.
 Consider the following suggestions when planning your office party:

 - Make sure the party is voluntary.